AastaNV/ChatBot/README.md

 ChatBot: Use TensorRT to Inference a TensorFlow Model
 ======================================
-Demonstrate how to use TensorRT to accelerate tensorFlow inference time on Jetson.
+Demonstrate how to use TensorRT to accelerate TensorFlow inference on Jetson.
 </br>
 </br>
 </br>